Poppy Flower — Facts, Symbolism, And Gardening Tips

 Important note: Do not grow or harvest breadseed poppy flowers.
 We recommend that you choose any other species.
 After the flower petals have died and dropped off, the pods will dry on the stalk.
 The seeds are ready to harvest when the pod is fully dried and hardened and the seeds begin to rattle around inside.
 Harvesting seeds too early may inhibit germination.
 However, if you wait too long, the pods will split and scatter their seed to replant new poppy plants the following season.
 Clip the dried pods off the stalks and store in an airtight containter until the following season.
 Once ready to plant, simply snip the ends off and shake the seeds from the pods (like a peppershaker) over well-prepared soil in a sunny location.

 Poppy Seed Nutrition And Health Benefits

 The small, round, bluish-black poppy seed is rich in fiber, healthy fats, and micronutrients (particularly manganese).
 They improve digestion, treat asthma and insomnia, and alleviate headaches and coughs.
-Poppy seeds add a gentle crunch and subtle flavor to many baked goods and dishes: sprinkled on salads and roasted vegetables, topped on bagels, baked into breads and muffins, added to salad dressings, and commonly paired with lemon, creating a popular combination.
-The seeds can also be pressed into poppy seed oil, which is commonly used on skin.
+Seeds add a gentle crunch and subtle flavor to many baked goods and dishes: sprinkled on salads and roasted vegetables, topped on bagels, baked into breads and muffins, added to salad dressings, and commonly paired with lemon, creating a popular combination.
+They may also be pressed into oil, which is commonly used on skin.